c9s/goose/README.md

 ### Goals of this fork

-`github.com/c9s/goose` is a fork of `bitbucket.org/liamstask/goose` with the following changes:
+`github.com/c9s/goose` is a fork of `github.com/pressly/goose` with the following changes:

 - No config files
 - [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
+- Backward compatible with the original goose migration tool.
 - Go migrations:
     - We don't `go build` Go migrations functions on-the-fly from within the goose binary